hala201/PatternProof/CHECKINS.md

 ## Planned Timeline for Remaining Days

 - There's an adjustment in the project timeline to roughly complete the implementation by April 1st.
 Currently, we are a bit behind the goals outlined in Check-in 2.

+# Check-in 5:

+## Progress Status

+- Since our implementataion status was a bit behind early in the week, we decided to push both the final user study and the final video to next week.
+- We plan on finishing enough of the implementation to have a working version for the final user study.
+- Timeline: we finish implementing by around March 31 - April 2, we will work on the final user study around April 2 - April 3, then we will finish the video by the end of that week and do any final touches.

+## Final User Study Plan:

+- Similar to our first user study, we will give user a simple source code (from `design_pattern_verifier/src/main/resources/static`) that implements a design pattern.
+(Chain of Responsibility & Visitor patterns).
+Then, our program analysis will give text suggestions, and the user will be asked to perform refactors based on the suggestions.
+The quality of the code that the user produces will determine how helpful the suggestions were.

+## Final Video Plan:

+- Zoom meeting where we present and share screen.
+Ideally, we each do a part of the presentation.
+- We will try to create a story/presentation that shows:
+  - what our analyzer can do and how it helps.
+  - target users